Picture not described

 You can also add your Starling card or Monzo card to Apply Pay and Google Pay, but only Starling supports Samsung Pay.

-Starling offers unlimited free ATM withdrawals in the UK, while with Monzo you can withdraw up to £250 for free every 30 days in either the UK or EEA (it’s a combined limit), then there’s a 3% charge.
+Starling offers unlimited free ATM withdrawals in the UK.
+Monzo offers this only if you use it as your main account.
+Otherwise, with Monzo you can withdraw up to £400 for free every 30 days in either the UK or European Economic Area (it’s a combined limit).
+Monzo charges a 3% fee on withdrawals that exceed the £400 limit.

 Round 3: Using the card abroad